 It’s easy to get bogged down in the minutiae of the day.
 This can lead to issues that affect production of your creative projects.
 Implementing a few basic rituals that keep your creative team on track, and on deadline, can take away the production nightmare.
 Rituals as simple as stand-up or kickoff meetings can increase your ability to successfully scale production on a creative team.

 Here’s a shocker: Most creative people are better at being creative than they are at managing time, planning and workflow.
 That’s why DesignOps have proven to be so effective.
+If you want to know more about the role of design operations, we've written the guide on it.
 They address the operational aspects of delivering consistent design at scale.
 Whether you’ve implemented DesignOps or not, the following five rituals will help you implement effective workflow management processes and empower your team to maximize delivery of high-quality creative projects.

 Before you get into the meat of any project, it’s absolutely critical that you establish crystal clear benchmarks by which to measure your team’s progress and productivity.
 That means identifying and measuring key productivity and performance metrics.
 From there, you can create a detailed work definition document or creative brief and a detailed work plan.